Have Your Migraine Attacks Evolved or Changed Over Time? - Part 2

 From episodic to chronic and back

-“Over the past five years, the pattern of my migraine attacks has changed dramatically.
-I’ve gone from having very sporadic episodic attacks, to being chronic for years, to being episodic, and — despite having all the tools to take proper care of myself — becoming chronic again.
-As a response to migraine I’ve gone from teaching full time, to teaching part time and freelancing part time, to freelancing full time.
-Despite being chronic currently, my symptoms are generally much better managed then they used to be.”
+Anna: "Over the past five years, the pattern of my migraine attacks has changed dramatically.
+I've gone from having very sporadic episodic attacks to being chronic for years, to being episodic.
+Despite having all of the tools to take proper care of myself, I'm becoming chronic again.
+As a response to migraine, I've gone from teaching full-time to teaching part-time and freelancing part-time, to freelancing full-time.
+Despite being chronic currently, my symptoms are generally much better managed then they used to be."

 Becoming chronic during preganancy